RUL 05.67.800 – Department of Textile and Apparel Technology and Management Reappointment, Promotion and Tenure

 - AREAS OF FACULTY RESPONSIBILITY

 Faculty members in TATM have the responsibility for teaching, research, extension and engagement, and service.
 Dissemination of research to academic and industry audiences is expected.
 This dissemination should be balanced and can take the form of published works and/or juried exhibitions.
 Faculty members are responsible for seeking extramural funds for teaching development and research.
 All faculty members are expected to be involved in the operation of the department, college, and university by serving in various capacities (for example, on committees, boards, panels, task forces, and commissions).
-The faculty member’s Statement of Mutual Expectations describes the level of engagement in the areas of responsibility.
+The faculty member’s Statement of Faculty Responsibility describes the level of engagement in the areas of responsibility.

 - GENERAL STANDARDS